mohammadfeli/CHA-PPGHR/README.md

 * [API Docs](https://docs.opencha.com/api/index.html)
 * [Examples](https://docs.opencha.com/examples/index.html)

-To use CHA in a safe and stable way, ensure you have Python 3.10 or higher installed.
+To use CHA-PPGHR in a safe and stable way, ensure you have Python 3.10 or higher installed.
 First, create a virtual environment:

 ```python
 # Create the virtual environment